 SECTION II: DETENTION PENDING SURRENDER AND SEIZURE

 Art.
-20 Detention pending surrender
+21 Release from detention pending surrender